-I am showing an abbreviated portion of this law that is the most important part to understand.
+Below is an abbreviated portion of this law that is the most important part to understand.
+Knowing how to protect yourself from getting arrested means understanding the laws on this page, and throughout my website.

 However, you better follow ARPA's law to the letter and not remove anything that is 100 years or older.